What is the green transition?

 Why is the green transition necessary?

-How does the Ministry of the Environment lead the green transition?
+Green transition and the Ministry of the Environment

-The Ministry of the Environment leads the green transition by supporting it with various kinds of grants, developing legislation and guidance, and assessing and creating criteria for new projects.
-Together with other ministries and stakeholders, we will ensure that those implementing the measures needed for the transition can expect a stable regulatory environment and financial and informational incentives to carry out reforms and investments.
+The Ministry of the Environment creates the conditions for the green transition through legislation and by influencing various processes and targeting funding to support this.
 Practices and regulation required for a society that is in line with the green transition are being prepared nationally, within the EU and globally.

 Do No Significant Harm principle